Khoreshan of Kartli

-Khorashan (ხორაშანი, also Khoreshan, ხორეშანი, or Khvareshan, ხვარეშანი; 1593 - 22 May 1658) was a Queen consort of Kakheti.
+Khoreshan (ხორეშანი, also Khorashan, ხორაშანი, or Khvareshan, ხვარეშანი; died 1659) was a Queen consort of Kakheti.
 She was a member of the Georgian Bagrationi dynasty, a daughter of King George X of Kartli and a consort of Teimuraz I of Kakheti, whom she married as his second wife in 1612.
 She spent more than four decades of her life with Teimuraz, whose eventful reign ended with his final overthrow by a pro-Iranian faction in 1648.
-Khorashan accompanied him on his flights and comebacks.
+Khoreshan accompanied him on his flights and comebacks.
 She was involved in diplomacy and patronized Catholic missionaries.

 Family background and marriage

+Queen Khoreshan, a sketch by the Catholic missionaire Teramo Castelli.

-Khorashan was a daughter of George X of Kartli by his wife Mariam Lipartiani.
+Khoreshan was the daughter of George X of Kartli by his wife Tamar Lipartiani.
 Among her four siblings was Luarsab II, George X's successor to the throne of Kartli and, eventually, a saint of the Georgian Orthodox Church.
-Khorashan had been promised to Baadur, eldest son of the influential Georgian nobleman, Nugzar I, Duke of Aragvi, but the girl was given by Luarsab in marriage to a 23-year-old widower, King Teimuraz I of Kakheti, in 1612.
+Khoreshan had been promised to Baadur, eldest son of the influential Georgian nobleman, Nugzar, Duke of Aragvi, but the girl was given by Luarsab in marriage to a 23-year-old widower, King Teimuraz I of Kakheti, in 1612.
 This breach of faith offended the ducal family and brought trouble to Luarsab in the following years.
-A younger brother of Khorashan's former fiancé, Zurab, would later marry her daughter Darejan in spite of Khorashan's opposition to this union.
+A younger brother of Khoreshan's former fiancé, Zurab, would later marry her daughter Darejan in spite of Khoreshan's opposition to this union.

-Teimuraz's marriage to Khorashan was encouraged and even insisted upon by Abbas I, the Safavid shah of Iran, an overlord of both Kartli and Kakheti.
-Teimuraz was initially reluctant as Khorashan was his relative through their common great-grandfather Levan of Kakheti, but he eventually bowed to the shah's will and wed her at Gremi.
-Further marriage arrangements to cement loyalty of the Georgian rulers were made in the same year; Khorashan's younger sister, Tinatin, was sent to the harem of Shah Abbas, where Elene, a sister of Teimuraz, had already been installed.
+Teimuraz's marriage to Khoreshan was encouraged and even insisted upon by Abbas I, the Safavid Shah of Iran, an overlord of both Kartli and Kakheti.
+Teimuraz was initially reluctant as Khoreshan was his relative through their common great-grandfather Levan of Kakheti, but he eventually bowed to the shah's will and wed her at Gremi.
+Further marriage arrangements to cement loyalty of the Georgian rulers were made in the same year; Khoreshan's younger sister, Tinatin, was sent to the harem of Shah Abbas, where Elene, a sister of Teimuraz, had already been installed.
 When discussing the rationale behind these marriages, the 18th-century Georgian chronicler, Prince Vakhushti, claims Abbas desired to humiliate the Georgian monarchs and offend their Christian values.